 Over the last decade, a strong wifi signal has become a core aspect of any business infrastructure.
 Whether you run an accounting office, manufacturing plant, retail location and everything in between wifi is crucial for both on-site employees and visiting business partners to access the internet on laptops and mobile devices.
 Unfortunately, not every business wifi network is strong enough or accessible from every corner of the building.
 If your business location suffers from a weak wireless signal or dead spots, try these six solutions to improve your building-wide wifi.

 1) Update Old Equipment

-Check the age of your wireless router.
+Check the age of your wireless access point.
 Many businesses install a wireless network and then leave the infrastructure in place for years.
 While the hardware may still work, routers do have a lifespan and will become less effective over time.
 The new equipment will also benefit from recent advances in wireless technology.
 A new router with multiple antennas will be able to send signal farther and possibly overcome dead spots more efficiently.
 If your router is more than five years old, consider an upgrade.

 2) Strategically Place Your Router

 The placement of your wifi router also matters a great deal.
 Many businesses have placed their wifi router in a cabinet or locked in the network equipment closet, but this also locks away the source of your signal.
 While adjusting the antennas can improve your signal to a small degree, the location has a far greater influence on your signal strength and breadth.
 The wireless signal flows outward and down in a wide cone from the source.

 This means that the best place for your router is in the center of the facility and as high as you can place it.
 In a small office, the top of a tall central cabinet may be the best location.
 In a larger facility, consider mounting your wifi router on the ceiling in the center of the building.
 Much like a security camera, this gives the signal more access to your facility and the wires can be tucked behind the ceiling tiles.